rbarbera/functional-reactive-programming-swift/manuscript/concepts.md

 ## Signal

 A signal represents a stream of *events*.
 Think on a signal as an encapsulated operation that sends events of its execution status.
-Thee events are sent to a set of observers that are interested in the execution of that signal.
+Three kind of events are sent to a set of observers that are interested in the execution of that signal.
 Signals in **ReactiveCocoa** send events no matter if there aren't observers and the encapsulated operation is executed when the signal is initializeid:

 > You can find scenarios where you're going to observe a signal and that has already sent some events.
 In other Reactive frameworks these signals are called *Hot Signals* because they are sending events even if nobody asked for them.